AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Models_and_Databases/Multiple_Databases/README.md

 This example is intended as a demonstration of how the router infrastructure can be used to alter database usage.
 It intentionally ignores some complex issues in order to demonstrate how routers are used.

 This example won't work if any of the models in `myapp`contain relationships to models outside of the `other` database.
-[Cross-database relationships]() <!-- below --> introduce referential integrity problems that Django can't currently handle.
+[Cross-database relationships](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Models_and_Databases/Multiple_Databases#cross-database-relations) introduce referential integrity problems that Django can't currently handle.

 The primary/replica (referred to as master/slave by dome databases) configuration described is also flawed -- it doesn't provide any solution for handling replication lag (i.e., query inconsistencies introduced because of the time taken for a while to propagate to the replicas).
 It also doesn't consider the interaction of transactions with the database utilization strategy.